cl2205/cache-proxy-node/README.md

 Caveats:
 - Does not cover full validation/error handling at the moment
 - Assumes http headers are not stored in cache
-- Tests currently cover core functionality; 'mock' servers need to be replaced with mocks within the Mocha/Chai/Sinon framework

 Testing: